 Want to buy Toktok online franchise?
 Not so fast.

-We did our homework to find out how the new Toktok Online Franchise of JC Worldwide Franchise works.
+We did our homework to find out how the new Toktok Online Franchise of JC Premiere works.
 We won’t be talking about how they came out with the name here because that’s pretty obvious.

 We are amazed at their marketing strategies.
 We are sure.
-This new offering from JC Worldwide has caught your attention too.
+This new offering from JC Premiere (the seller of the controversial copper mask with a hole) has caught your attention too.

 Maine Mendoza and Alden Richards endorsing Toktok.
 Sounds so cool right?